Skip to content

 Batteries, Miscellaneous Electronics and Digital Media

 Small Items can be placed in the E-Media Waste bin on the ground floor lobby near Stevens Way Entrance.
-Ends of Lithium Ion batteries need to be taped up.
-NO motor batteries (motorcycle, vehicle, boats, etc.)
+Ends of batteries need to be taped up.
+No motor batteries (motorcycle, vehicle, boats, etc.)

 Contact MNBuild@uw.edu about disposing of larger items.